Databrain

 Symptoms of Databrain

-- Treats metrics as meaning.
+- Treating metrics as meaning.

-- Mistakes numbers for truth.
+- Mistaking numbers for truth.

-- Values quantity over quality.
+- Valuing quantity over quality.

-- Mistakes the map for the territory.
+- Mistaking the map for the territory.

-- Discounts context, perspective, and value judgment.
+- Discounting context, perspective, and value judgment.